 In terms of protein, red meat is naturally an excellent source of high-quality protein.

-This is all part of the red meat industry’s target to be carbon neutral by 2030 (CN30).
+Since 2005, greenhouse gas (GHG) emissions from beef, lamb and goats have fallen by 78.56%1.
+This is all part of the red meat industry’s aim of being carbon neutral by 2030 (CN30).

 Methane emitted by ruminants like cattle, sheep and goats is recycled into carbon in plants and soil, in a process known as the biogenic carbon cycle.
 It's an important natural cycle that's been happening since the beginning of life and methane breaks down within 10-12 years as part of the biogenic carbon cycle.